cybera/python-adi/README.md

 ## Environment variables

-This package needs to know where your ADI host is and your access key.
-Either do the following before running python:
+This package needs to know where a valid ADI host is and have a valid api key.
+These can be set as environment variables:

 ```bash
 export ADI_API_HOST=your_api_host